0w0Demonic/AquaHotkey/docs/about-class-prototyping.md

-One reason that it is clunky is because wrapper functions can accept any type of object, and there's no safeguard if you accidentally pass something unexpected (e.g., a `Map` instead of an `Array`) - the function might fail silently or misbahave badly.
+One reason that it is clunky is because wrapper functions can accept any type of object, and there's no safeguard if you accidentally pass something unexpected (e.g., a `Map` instead of an `Array`) - the function might fail silently or misbehave badly.
 With AquaHotkey, there's *no type checking needed*, because methods are directly owned by the variables themselves (and because polymorphism is awesome).